Deep ReLU Networks Have Surprisingly Simple Polytopes: Introduction

-\item We empirically find that a ReLU network has surprisingly simple polytopes under both initialization and gradient descent.
-Such an interesting finding is a new implicit bias from the perspective of shapes of linear regions.
+{ $\bullet$} We first construct ReLU networks that have complex polytopes in the mean or maximal sense.
+Then, we empirically find that a ReLU network has surprisingly simple polytopes under both initialization and gradient descent.
+Such an interesting finding is a new kind of implicit bias from the perspective of shapes of linear regions and independent of neural network training procedures.
 Previously, \cite{hanin2019deep} showed that deep ReLU networks have few polytopes.
-Our discovery is that polytopes are simple, which is more fine-grained. \textit{Our result and \cite{hanin2019deep} address two essentially different aspects: quantity and shape.} Compared to \citep{hanin2019deep}, our result more convincingly illustrates a deep network learns a simple function.
-Showing the number of polytopes is few is insufficient to claim that a network learns a simple solution because a network can have a small number of very complicated polytopes.
+Our discovery is that polytopes are simple, which is more fine-grained. \textit{Our result and \cite{hanin2019deep} address two essentially different aspects: quantity and shape.} Compared to \cite{hanin2019deep}, ours more convincingly illustrates a deep network learns a simple function.
+Showing the number of polytopes is few is insufficient to claim that a network learns a simple solution because a network can have bizarrely complicated polytopes.

-\item To substantiate our empirical finding, we use combinatorial techniques to derive a tight upper bound for the average face number of polytopes, which not only offers a theoretical guarantee but also explains why increasing depth does not make polytopes more complicated. \end{enumerate}
+{ $\bullet$} We use combinatorial techniques to derive a tight upper bound for the average face number of polytopes under mild conditions, which not only offers a theoretical guarantee to our empirical finding but also explains why depth does not make polytopes more complicated.
+Many deep learning theories assume infinite width, which essentially delineates the behaviors of a network when it goes wide.
+Our theory is valuable in characterizing the impact of depth on a network.